 Instructors: Russ Poldrack, Justin Gardner

-TA: Dan Birman
+TA: Daniel Birman

 Instructors: Ewart Thomas, Benoit Monin

-TAs: Dan Birman, Stephanie Gagnon, Robert Hawkins
+TAs: Daniel Birman, Stephanie Gagnon, Robert Hawkins